 Increased smartphone use and new technology in vehicles is causing distracted driving to become an epidemic.

 During an advanced driving course, the instructor told me to assume that everyone else on the road is a complete idiot and drive accordingly.
 I still think that was great advice.
-Research shows that drivers distracted by their mobile (even when hands-free) only see half of the information around them.
+Human factors research shows that drivers distracted by their mobile (even when hands-free) only see half of the information around them.
 Assume that the drivers around you may be distracted, and try to anticipate what that might mean for you.